krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     absolute path, it will be treated as relative to the **plugin_base_dir** value from :ref:`libdefaults`.

+For pluggable interfaces where module order matters, modules registered with a **module** tag normally come first, in the order they are registered, followed by built-in modules in the order they are documented below.
+If **enable_only** tags are used, then the order of those tags overrides the normal module order.

 The following subsections are currently supported within the [plugins]
 section: